 Expand your business at a pace that you are happy with and make sure you feel absolutely comfortable with taking your product to the international level.

-Ensure that whatever the approach, you expand slowly, one country at a time.
+Ensure that whatever the approach, you expand slowly, one country/territory at a time.
 It is important to adopt a steady, more sustainable and controlled approach to growth.
 Ensuring you are 100% ready before entering new markets will enable you to better navigate customs and achieve real and lasting commercial success around the world.

 - Find a trusted global express transportation provider

 Express carriers (integrators), such as FedEx, are not only supposed to satisfy your transport needs but often have integrated customs brokerage operations around the world.
-These companies are among the largest customs brokers in the world and their local customs expertise in each country is outstanding.
+These companies are among the largest customs brokers in the world and their local customs expertise in each country/territory is outstanding.

 In the world of customs clearance, local expertise and local experience go a long way, often making the process much quicker and straightforward.